Gyeongbu high-speed railway: Origins

 The Seoul-Busan axis is Korea's main traffic corridor.
 In 1995, it housed 73.3% of Korea's population, and conducted 70% of the freight traffic and 66% of the passenger traffic.
-With both the Gyeongbu Expressway and Korail's Gyeongbu Line congested, the government saw the need of another mode of transport.
+With both the Gyeongbu Expressway and Korail's Gyeongbu Line congested, the government saw the need for another mode of transport.

 The first proposals for a second Seoul-Busan railway line originated from a study prepared between 1972 and 1974 by experts of France's SNCF and Japan Railway Technical Service on a request from the IBRD.
 A more detailed 1978-1981 study by KAIST, focusing on the needs of freight transport, also came to the conclusion that separating off long-distance passenger traffic on a high-speed passenger railway would be advisable, thus it was taken up in Korea's next Five Year Plan.

-During the next years, several feasibility studies were prepared for a high-speed line with a Seoul–Busan travel time of 1 hour 30 minutes, which gave positive results.
+During the next years, several feasibility studies were prepared for a high-speed line between Busan and Seoul with a travel time of 1 hour and 30 minutes, which gave positive results.
 In 1989, following the go-ahead for the project, the institutions to manage its preparation were established: the Gyeongbu High Speed Electric Railway & New International Airport Committee, and the High Speed Electric Railway Planning Department (later renamed HSR Project Planning Board).
 In 1990, the foreseen Seoul-Busan travel time was 1 hour 51 minutes, the project was to be implemented by August 1998, and costs were estimated at 5,846.2 billion South Korean won (₩) in 1988 prices, of which ₩4.8 trillion was foreseen for the high-speed line itself, and the remainder for rolling stock.

 In 1991, bids were called for the supply and technology transfer of the core system technology, which in addition to the rolling stock also included the catenary and signalling of the line.
 On 26 August 1991, three competitors submitted bids: consortia led by GEC-Alsthom (today Alstom), one of the builders of France's TGV trains; Siemens, one of the builders of Germany's ICE trains; and Mitsubishi, one of the builders of Japan's Shinkansen trains.

 Once planning progressed, in March 1992, the Korea High Speed Rail Construction Authority (KHSRCA) was established as a separate body with own budget responsible for the project.
 In the 1993 reappraisal of the project, the finishing date was pushed out to May 2002, and estimated costs grew to ₩10.74 trillion.
 82% of the cost increase was due to a 90% increase of unit costs in the construction sector (mostly labour costs but also material costs), the remainder due to alignment changes (longer route, more stations), though some city tunnels were dropped.
 To finance the project, the option of a Build-Operate-Transfer (BOT) franchise was rejected as too risky.
 Funding included direct government grants (35%), government (10%) and foreign (18%) loans, domestic bond sales (31%) and private capital (6%).